berachain/docs/apps/core/content/learn/pol/faqs.md

 ### Can dApps that don't have a token still participate in PoL?

 Yes, a fundamental aspect of Proof-of-Liquidity (PoL) is the use of whitelisted Reward Vaults.
 A protocol only needs to issue a receipt token that can be staked in the protocol's respective whitelisted Reward Vault.
 The receipt token is different from a native token and can be thought of as a form of bookkeeping token.
 For example, when a user provides liquidity to a BEX pool, they receive a receipt token in the form of an LP token.
+That LP token can be staked with a Reward Vault to earn $BGT from emissions directed from validators.

 ### Are there restrictions on what kinds of dApps can have whitelisted Reward Vaults?